triton-inference-server/model_analyzer/docs/report.md

 analyzer**](./config.md) section for more details on how to configure these reports.

-Detailed reports for the top-N (default=3) configurations, are also generated at the end of `profile`.
+Detailed reports for the top-N (based on the value of `--num-configs-per-model`) configurations are also generated at the end of `profile`.
 To disable detailed report generation after `profile` use `--skip-detailed-reports` or set the `skip_detailed_reports` yaml option to `false`.